COVID-19: The Race To Develop A Vaccine

 The frontrunners and big pharma-backed players can be split into two broad camps – those who believe they can launch a vaccine before the end of 2020, and those who forecast that their candidates will not be ready until well into 2021.

-However, while there are encouraging early signs from animal and preliminary human studies, the big test is whether they can be shown to block infection (or at the very least limit the disease) in people who are exposed to the Sars-CoV-2 virus in pivotal Phase III trials.
+While there are encouraging early signs from animal challenge studies and Phase I and Phase II human studies, the big test is whether they can be shown to block infection (or at the very least limit the disease) in people who are exposed to the SARS-CoV-2 virus in the pivotal Phase III trials.

-The Oxford and AstraZeneca partnership has set the most ambitious target, saying their candidate, AZD1222, could be ready for emergency use approval as soon as September.
+The Oxford and AstraZeneca partnership had set the most ambitious target, saying their candidate, AZD1222, could be ready for emergency use approval as soon as September.
+However this goal looks increasingly unlikely to be met.

 Also notable is BNT162b2, the mRNA-based vaccine from BioNTech and Pfizer, who have now taken their lead candidate into a pivotal Phase II/III trial also think they can gain an emergency use approval by October 2020.
 Meanwhile Moderna, arguably the most high profile of these frontrunners also entered Phase III trials as of 27 July, and forecasts that its candidate MRNA-1273 could be ready by Thanksgiving in late November, or even earlier.